 This case study highlights the key advantages of ProVision’s market-leading CameraMatics solution in real-life, long-term use by a major fleet operator.
-We wish to express our sincere thanks to Brian Beattie for his time in answering our questions and for sharing this valuable information with us.
+We wish to express our sincere thanks to McCulla Operations Director, Brian Beattie, and all of the McCulla team for their time in creating this case study.

-We recently spoke to Brian Beattie of McCulla about their business, the challenges they face and how they’ve used the ProVision CameraMatics system to deliver tangible improvements and savings to their bottom line.
+We recently visited the McCulla HQ in Lisburn to have a chat about their business, the challenges they face and how they’ve used the ProVision CameraMatics system to deliver tangible improvements and savings to their bottom line.
 They have squeezed these savings from unusual places, so it’s well worth the read, as you could enjoy similar savings.

 About McCulla Refrigerated Transport

 After just a few minutes of speaking with Brian, I realised I had grossly underestimated the scale of McCulla’s operation.
 On the surface they are a specialised transport and haulage company, with a large fleet of vehicles and temperature-controlled trailers.
 That would make the operation impressive enough until you then factor in their other services that make them a leading end-to-end provider of Ambient, Chilled and Frozen logistics solutions throughout Ireland, the United Kingdom and Europe.

 McCulla own outright 90,000 square feet of chilled and frozen storage split across Dublin and Lisburn, as well as a recently installed ambient store and that allows them to offer Temperature Controlled Storage, Order Assembly, Cross Docking, Blast Freezing & Tempering and even Fourth Party Logistics, all in addition to their foundational Refrigerated Haulage.

 Having all these capabilities also allowed the team to setup a specialised pharma logistics division under a new brand called Certa in 2014.